coinbase/salus/docs/scanners/semgrep.md

 ## Limitations of Semgrep

 * There may be parser-related issues from Semgrep
-  - Parser-realted issues are will be displayed as warnings and will not cause salus to fail.
+  - Parser-related issues will be displayed as warnings and do not cause salus to fail.
-  - Salus will still show semgrep results on files that do not have parser issues.
+  - Salus will still show semgrep results from files that do not have parser issues.
 * Salus semgrep currently does not support scanning against [pre-built rules.](https://github.com/returntocorp/semgrep#run-pre-built-rules)
   - But we plan to support this in the near future!